urbit/urbit.org-reloaded/content/develop.md

 ## Application development {#application}

-Building an application on Urbit provides a lot of features for you.
-It means being able to leverage its [personal key infrastructure](https://azimuth.network/), which verifies its scarce address space and associating that verification with other data; or the [global filesystem](@/docs/arvo/clay.md), enabling permissioned directories and social software.
-Building your application on Urbit could be building decentralized applications for your own groups.
-Building your application on Urbit could also just be building your ship’s access to the rest of the world.

-The Arvo vane that manages user applications is called [Gall](@/docs/hoon/hoon-tutorial/gall.md).
-When writing your application, you will want to consult its documentation for information on its interface to the rest of your ship (or to other ships).

-Gall applications don’t tie you to use any particular user interface.
-They can work without providing a response to the user; or by printing to the Dojo; or with an interface in Landscape, which uses [Eyre](@/docs/arvo/eyre.md), the Arvo vane that serves HTTP, to serve a React-based interface to the application through a web browser.
+When creating user applications on Urbit, you aren’t tied to any particular user interface.
+They can work without providing a response to the user, or by printing to the Dojo, or with an interface in Landscape, which uses [Eyre](@/docs/arvo/eyre.md) (the Arvo vane that serves HTTP to serve a React-based interface to the application through a web browser).

-Landscape has both tile-specific and full-screen applications.
-For a Landscape template wizard, check out our [create-landscape-app](https://github.com/urbit/create-landscape-app) repository.

-For examples of Gall applications, you can see the [Egg Timer example](@/docs/hoon/hoon-tutorial/egg-timer.md) in the documentation; Gall applications with a Landscape interface include the [Weather tile](https://github.com/urbit/urbit/blob/master/pkg/arvo/app/weather.hoon) (its Landscape interface code is located [here](https://github.com/urbit/urbit/blob/master/pkg/interface/weather/tile/tile.js) and compiled separately).
+When writing applications, you will often make use of [Gall](@/docs/hoon/hoon-tutorial/gall.md), the Arvo vane that manages user applications.

+If you want to see examples of Urbit applications with common functionality requirements, you can see our [examples](https://github.com/urbit/examples) repository.
+If you want to get started building applications with a Landscape interface, check out our [create-landscape-app](https://github.com/urbit/create-landscape-app) repository.

 ## Creating a development ship {#creating-a-development-ship}